totalspectrum/spin2cpp/doc/basic.md

 ### Templates

-Fastspin supports polymorphic programming via templates.
+FlexBASIC supports polymorphic programming via templates.
 These are like parameterized function or class declarations.
 Only function templates are supported at this time.

 Templates are introduced by the keyword `any` followed by a parenthesized list of identifiers which are the types to be subsituted in the declaration.
 That is, each identifier in the list represents a type, which may vary at compile time.

 #### Function Templates